-ifically [to opnade in tender tandard 7, Del.
-Appliciation, we are met its 1es, 199 rectorial ffer, and xchange asonable duty to c, a to the asonladeler offer. oard's acthe stanent rule. reponderdirectors' n perpetuome other as fraud.
-1. or being bstitute its is not lost etors have he plaintiffs, a engaged in mpany.
-No and at best it motivated by rate purpose. tendered their shares in the exchange offer.
+In this case that protection is not lost merely because Unocal's directors have tendered their shares in the exchange offer.
 Given the validity of the Mesa exclusion, they are receiving a benefit shared generally by all other stockholders except Mesa.
 In this circumstance the test of Aronson v.
 Lewis, 473 A.2d at 812, is satisfied.
 See also Cheff v.
 Mathes, 199 A.2d at 554.
 If the stockholders are displeased with the action of their elected representatives, the powers of corporate democracy are at their disposal to turn the board out.
 Aronson v.
-Lewis, Del.Supr., 473 A.2d 805, 811 (1984).
-See also 8 Del.C. §§ 141(k) and 211(b).
+Lewis, Del.
+Supr., 473 A.2d 805, 811 (1984).
+See also 8 Del.C. \$\$141(k) and 211(b).

-With the Court of Chancery's findings that the exchange offer was based on the board's good faith belief that the Mesa offer was inadequate, that the board's action was informed and taken with due care, that Mesa's prior activities justify a reasonable inference that its principle objective was greenmail, and implicitly, that the substance of the offer itself was reasonable and fair to the corporation and its stockholders if Mesa were included, we cannot say that the Unocal directors have acted in such a manner as to have passed an "unintelligent and unadvised judgment".
+with the Court of Chancery's findings that the exchange offer was based on the board's good faith belief that the Mesa offer was inadequate, that the board's action was informed and taken with due care, that Mesa's prior activities justify a reasonable inference that its principle objective is greenmail, and implicitly, that the substance of the offer itself was reasonable and fair to the corporation and its stockholders if Mesa were included, we cannot say that the Unocal directors have acted in such a manner as to have passed an "unintelligent and unadvised judgment".
 Mitchell v.
 Highland-Western Glass Co., Del.
 Ch., 167 A. 831, 833 (1933).
-The decision of the Court of Chancery is therefore RE-VERSED, and the preliminary injunction is VACATED.
+The decision of the Court of Chancery is therefore REVERSED, and the preliminary injunction is VACATED.